-The ninth such report by CONCAWE, this issue includes statistical work accident data for the downstream oil industry's own employees as well as contractors for the year 2002.
-Data was received from 17 companies representing around 80% of the European refining capacity and essentially covering the EU, European Economic Area (EEA), and Hungary.
-Trends over the last ten years are highlighted and the data is also compared to similar statistics from related industries as well as general EU figures.
+The tenth such report by CONCAWE, this issue includes statistical work accident data for the downstream oil industry's own employees as well as contractors for the year 2003.
+Data was received from 18 companies representing over 80% of the European refining capacity.
+Trends over the last eleven years are highlighted and the data is also compared to similar statistics from related industries as well as general EU figures.